eVowIO/Vyper_Contracts/README.md

 # 📜 Smart Contracts of eVow
-In our commitment to transparency and decentralization, eVow.io proudly presents the smart contracts powering our platform to the blockchain community.
+At eVow.io, transparency and decentralization are at the core of our values.
+We're excited to unveil the smart contracts powering our platform, embodying our commitment to openness and innovation.
+Join us as we empower the blockchain community with unrestricted access to cutting-edge technology and advancements in the field.

 Available Options:
 - Banking